stanford-esrg/lzr/README.md

 LZR quickly detects and fingerprints unexpected services running on unexpected ports by working with [ZMap](https://github.com/zmap/zmap).
 LZR can detect up 18 unique protocols simoultaneously with just two extra packets and can fingerprint over 35 different protocols.

-To learn more about how LZR's system and performance read this (coming soon).
+To learn more about LZR's system and performance, check out the original [paper](https://lizizhikevich.github.io/assets/papers/lzr.pdf) appearing at USENIX Security '21.

 ## Building